Elisabeth of Wied

 Elisabeth was born into a German noble family.
 She was briefly considered as a potential bride for the future British king Edward VII, but Edward rejected her.
 Elisabeth married Prince Carol of Romania in 1869.
 Their only child, Princess Maria, died aged three in 1874, and Elisabeth never fully recovered from the loss of her daughter.
 When Romania became a kingdom in 1881, Elisabeth became queen, and she was crowned together with Carol that same year.

 Elisabeth was a prolific writer under the name Carmen Sylva.

 Family and early life

+Princess Elisabeth with her parents Hermann, Prince of Wied and Princess Marie of Nassau in 1845.

-Born at Castle Monrepos in Neuwied, she was the daughter of Hermann, Prince of Wied, and his wife Princess Marie of Nassau.
+Princess Elisabeth was born on 29 December 1843 at Castle Monrepos in Neuwied near Koblenz in Germany as the eldest child of Herman, 4th Prince of Wied, and his wife Princess Marie of Nassau.
+Her father was the prince of the small mediatized German Principality of Wied.
+Her mother was the daughter of William, Duke of Nassau and a sister of Adolf, Duke of Nassau and Queen Sophia of Sweden and Norway.

 Elisabeth had artistic leanings; her childhood featured seances and visits to the local asylum for the mentally ill.